nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 If this validation fails, a `CommandException` with a clear and descriptive error message should be thrown.

 ### Schedule `datetime` input
+In the current [add schedule feature](#add-schedule-feature), the users have to enter `yyyy-MM-ddTHH:mm` each time for both `StartTime` and `EndTime`.
+However, since a `Schedule` is not allowed to start and end on different days, the user is unnecessarily repeating the input `yyyy-MM-dd`.
+This resulted in a command format that is longer than necessary.
+We plan to streamline the command to make it shorter and more user-friendly.

 **Proposed implementation**

+The new add schedule command would require an additional prefix `d/` for a `Date` in the format `yyyy-MM-dd`.

+The format for `StartTime` and `EndTime` would be updated to take in only `HH:mm`.

+The new command format would be `add-s TUTOR_INDEX d/yyyy-MM-dd st/HH:mm et/HH:mm`

 More details...